BioBoost/course_programming_from_base_to_ace/docs/40-introduction-to-wpf/README.md

 Some important things about Window:

 * `x:Class="WpfTest.MainWindow"` contains the fully qualified name of the class in the code behind file.
-If you chance the name of the Window make sure sure to change the name of the class as well and match it up in the XAML file.
+If you change the name of the Window make sure sure to change the name of the class as well and match it up in the XAML file.
 * `Title="MainWindow"` allows you to change the title of the Window
 * `Height="450"` and `Width="800"` set the dimensions of the Window
 * By default VS will populate the Window with a `Grid` component, a popular layout container element.
-* A Window can have only 1 child element inside.
+* A `Window` can have only 1 child element inside.
 So a layout control, which in turn can contain multiple child controls, is usually a good choice.

 The matching code behind file contains a partial class with a default constructor that initializes the visual components.